Cleeng/cleeng-api-reference/Query_API/Functions/getSubscriptionStatus.md

   getSubscriptionStatus(token, publisherId)

-similar to getAccessStatus, but will
+Similar to getAccessStatus, but will return information about purchased subscription plan.

 Request: